cgero-msft/textanalytics/no-code examples/speech and text apis/Converting audio to text - Part I.md

-# Using customer calls to fill in forms using Speech and Text Analytics APIs
+# Using customer calls to auto-fill forms using Speech and Text Analytics APIs

 In this two part tutorial, we will extract information from a recorded customer call to automatically fill in a claim form.